-Unsynchronized 4D Barcodes Coding and Decoding Time-Multiplexed 2D Colorcodes, Proposes no direct connection between devices can exist.
+The paper [3] represents no direct connection between devices can exist.
 Time-multiplexed, 2D colors barcodes are show on screen & recorded with camera embed mobile phones.
-A Proposed method [2] gives optical data transfer between public displays and mobile devices based on unsynchronized 4D barcodes.
+A Proposed method gives optical data transfer between public displays and mobile devices based on unsynchronized 4D barcodes.
 We consider that no direct connection between the devices can exist.
 Time-multiplexed, 2D color barcodes are displayed on screens and recorded with camera equipped mobile phones.
 This allows transmitting information optically between both devices.
 Advantage: Maximizes the data throughput and the robustness of the barcode recognition.
 In this paper, refer Time-multiplexed, 2D color barcodes.